gdavidbutler/jsonTrivialCallbackParser/README.md

 No JSON validation!
 To simply "*check*" that a JSON string can be parsed, use a NULL callback and verify the return offset is the same as the source length.

-Also included are some "coders", often used by JSON:
+Also included is a "coder", often used by JSON:

-* URI encode and decode
 * Base64 encode and decode

 Some examples of using this: